open-telemetry/opentelemetry.io/content/en/blog/2023/additional-collector-sig.md

 ---
-title: New APAC Collector SIG meetings
-linkTitle: APAC collector SIGs
+title: Additional collector SIGs for APAC
 date: 2023-02-23
 author: '[Sean Marciniak](https://github.com/MovieStoreGuy) (Atlassian)'
 ---

-As more investment grows for the collector from around the world, the ability to gather and converse becomes a challenge.
-To help bring more of maintainers and contributors together, two additional times have been added:
+As the collector community grows worldwide, having the ability to meet with each other is a challenge.
+To help more APAC of maintainers and contributors connect, we have created two new meetings times:

 - 1st Wednesday is EU-APAC friendly
 - 3rd Wednesday is NA-APAC friendly